All images used in this website, including all the blogs

 Grenada's interior is a lush tapestry of rainforests, mountains, and waterfalls.
 Hiking trails abound, offering breathtaking views and the chance to immerse yourself in nature.
 Explore the Grand Etang National Park and Forest Reserve, home to the Seven Sisters Falls and the Concord Falls.
 Some trails may have a small entrance fee, but the cost is usually minimal.
 Pack plenty of water and snacks, and wear sturdy shoes.

 Visiting local markets, like the St. George's Market, is a fantastic way to experience Grenadian culture and sample local produce at affordable prices.
 You can find fresh fruits, vegetables, spices, and local crafts.
-It's also a great opportunity to interact with locals and practice your Spanish (though English is the official language, you might find some Spanish speakers!).
+It's also a great opportunity to interact with locals.
 Wander through the colourful streets of St. George's, the capital city, and admire the colonial architecture.

 Keep an eye out for free events or activities happening during your visit.
 Local festivals, cultural celebrations, or even free concerts in public spaces can offer a fantastic glimpse into Grenadian life without costing a penny.
 Check local notice boards or ask your accommodation host for information.